Apprenticeships are a great way to learn skills while working and earning a wage.

 If you didn’t know that graduates could apply for an apprenticeship, then read on.

-So can you do an apprenticeship if you already have a degree?
+Can you do an apprenticeship if you have a degree?

 Absolutely!
 In fact, many individuals who have completed higher education often choose to pursue an apprenticeship to further enhance their skills and career prospects.

 In May 2017, the UK Government introduced the apprenticeship levy and made significant changes to the learning landscape.
-As a result, graduates are now eligible to apply for apprenticeships, irrespective of their previous qualifications.
+As a result, graduates are now eligible to apply for apprenticeships -regardless of their previous qualifications or education level.

-Moreover, the Government has placed a strong emphasis on expanding the availability of higher level apprenticeships.
-These advanced programs, ranging from Level 6 to 7, are equivalent to Degree and Master's levels.
+Moreover, the Government has placed a strong emphasis on expanding the availability of higher-level apprenticeships.
+These advanced programmes, which range from Level 6 to 7, are equal to Degree and Masters levels.
 This initiative provides a wider selection of apprenticeship opportunities and promotes continuous learning across all educational levels.

 Eligibility and funding criteria for apprenticeships